svp-dev/mgsim/doc/mgsimdoc.rst

   List processes matching PAT.

 ``show devicedb``
   List the I/O device identifier database.
+See mgsimdev-smc(7) for use.

 ``lookup ADDR``
   Look up the program symbol closest to address ADDR.